-9. Where, due to the specified exceptional circumstances, affected students do not have complete mark profiles in all modules, Programme Assessment Boards shall permit those affected students who have accumulated at least two-thirds of the level/stage credits (typically 80 credits out of a 120-credit level/stage for UG and 90 Credits for PG) to progress to the next level/stage, except where there are unmet Professional, Statutory and Regulatory Body (PSRB) requirements, e.g. to ensure the attainment of professional competences prior to clinical placement.
+9. Where, due to the specified exceptional circumstances, affected undergraduate students do not have complete mark profiles in all modules, Programme Assessment Boards shall permit those affected students who have accumulated at least two-thirds of the level/stage credits (typically 80 credits out of a 120-credit level/stage for UG) to progress to the next level/stage, except where there are unmet Professional, Statutory and Regulatory Body (PSRB) requirements, e.g. to ensure the attainment of professional competences prior to clinical placement.

-- 10. Affected students permitted to progress under point 7 shall be credited with a 'pass' for the remaining modules (those with incomplete marks) irrespective of any component marks.
-The stage average will be calculated from the marks of those modules with a complete profile of marks. - 11.
+- 10. Where, due to the specified exceptional circumstances, students registered on a master's programme, at the end of the 120-credit taught stage, have been unable to obtain the required 90 credits for modules within that stage, the affected students will be permitted to progress to the project stage of the programme.
+This is provided that 120 credits have been taken.
+Any missing marks will be added to the student's profile as soon as available, and any failed modules will be reassessed at the earliest opportunity. - 11.
+Affected students permitted to progress under point 7 shall be credited with a 'pass' for the remaining modules (those with incomplete marks) irrespective of any component marks.
+The stage average will be calculated from the marks of those modules with a complete profile of marks. - 12.
 Affected students who have not met the criteria for progression set out in point 7 shall be required to undertake reassessment (or, where applicable after acceptance of a PMC, replacement assessment).
-Programme Assessment Boards should make reassessment decisions even where a student has insufficient complete modules to make a progression decision. - 12.
+Programme Assessment Boards should make reassessment decisions even where a student has insufficient complete modules to make a progression decision. - 13.
 Where, due to the specified exceptional circumstances, affected students do not have complete mark profiles in 80 credits and thus the provisions of point 7 can't be applied, Programme Assessment Boards may ratify available component marks as module marks and affected students be permitted to progress to the next level if, the combination of complete module and component marks are judged to be equivalent to 2/3 of the stage assessment load.
-In such circumstances, the relevant Associate Dean will provide the Chair of the relevant Board with guidance as to whether the appropriate threshold has been met. - 13.
+In such circumstances, the relevant Associate Dean will provide the Chair of the relevant Board with guidance as to whether the appropriate threshold has been met. - 14.
 Affected students permitted to progress under point 12 shall be credited with a pass for any remaining modules without marks.
 The stage average will be calculated from the marks of those modules used to determine progression.